brooklynrail/brooklynrail-platform/content/events/2020/07/per-sister-incarcerated-women-of-louisiana.md

 summary: "Rontherin Ratliff, Syrita Steib, Chandra McCormick, Keith Calhoun, and Dolfinette Martin will discuss the current exhibition at the Ford Foundation
-  \"Per(Sister): Incarcerated Women of Louisiana\" with Andrea Andersson and Monica Ramirez-Montagut.
+  \"Per(Sister): Incarcerated Women of Louisiana\" with Andrea Andersson and Mónica Ramírez-Montagut.
 We'll conclude with a poetry reading."
 people:
   - person: rontherin-ratliff
     event_bio: Rontherin Ratliff is a mixed media sculptor whose work focuses on